 Put you down.

 In a continued attempt to make you feel dependent on him or her, an abuser will try to make you feel as though you are incapable of doing any better, that you’re lucky he or she loves you, and that you are flawed.
 The abuser may be overly critical of you, belittle, or humiliate you.

 Remember we all make mistakes, but your partner shouldn’t be overly harsh when you do something wrong, and no one has the right to beat you down with their words until you feel insignificant or terribly self-conscious!
 We can all have bad days and say things we don’t mean, but if your partner crosses the line with their words and does so on a regular basis, this is consistent with abuse.

 Do you recognize any of these traits in your partner?
 If so, share your concerns with a friend, call a local abuse organization, or document the instances to help yourself recognize if the behavior is a regular feature of the relationship.
 Don’t wait to get help before it’s too late!
-These behaviors are very deeply-rooted into an abuser’s personality, so it’s unlikely that they can be changed without professional help and his or her commitment to change.
+These behaviors are very deeply rooted in an abuser’s personality, so it’s unlikely that they can be changed without professional help and his or her commitment to change.

 It is very difficult to leave a relationship you are deeply-invested in, but you deserve better than to take any form of abuse from another, and you have to consider the safety of yourself and your children!
 Remember that your children witness everything that goes on in the home, so they are learning how to be in a relationship, treat a spouse, and control emotions based on the examples of their parents; therefore, it is in their best interest to remove them from conflict, examples of abuse, and other bad influences that may cause them permanent damage or put them at risk for abuse.